AmariSwain/COVID-19-Database/README.md

 I'll be using the CREATE and ALTER keywords to create databases, tables, columns, and keys, and putting my DDL skills to the test by writing a database script.
 I'm also going to try out different ways to insert data into the database, including manual data entry, scripting, and importing CSV files.
 Finally, I'll be getting hands-on experience with modifying existing data in a table using data manipulation language (DML) commands.

 This project is the perfect chance for me to up my game and master multiple methods for creating a database and inserting data.
 The physical database design and CSV file provided will be my starting point, and I'll end the assignment by manually inserting, updating, and deleting data.

+*This is an ongoing project and will take about 5 weeks to complete as we finish out our course manipulating the database we created in this repo.
+Be on the look out for anychanges that may continue to happen.*